Should You Give Money To Your Adult Child?

 The Lego Store!

-We’ve heard that calls from adult children are about as frequent as a solar eclipse.
+Have you ever had a misunderstanding with your adult child?
+About money?
+We hear that a call home from an adult child is about as frequent as a solar eclipse.
+Texting, maybe, but still.
 So when our friend, Brenda, saw her daughter’s name pop up on her phone she was thrilled.
-Brenda: “Hey, Steph!”
-Steph: “Hi, mom.”
-Brenda: “How’s it going?”
-Steph: “Not so great.
-Apparently you need to come sign this loan too.” […]
+It went like this: […]

 This year we took our annual family vacation to Disney World.
 One of our favorite things to do at night is to walk around Downtown Disney.
 The boys favorite stop is the Lego Store.
 They love it so much that when we announced our vacation they started saving their money.
 The Saver and the Spender Cole—our […]